lightninglabs/faraday/README.md

-Instead of passing the password on the command line with `--bitcoin.password`, it can be read from a file with `--bitcoin.passwordfile`, which keeps the password out of the process list and shell history:
+Instead of passing the password on the command line with `--bitcoin.password`, it can be read from a file with `--bitcoin.passwordfile`, which keeps the password out of the process list and shell history; surrounding whitespace and the trailing newline are stripped:
 ```text
 --bitcoin.passwordfile={path to a file containing the rpc password}
 ```